dday33480/trello--e2e-testing/README.md

 ---

 ### Running the scripts
-a.
-Run CLI `npm run cy:open` to run scripts via Cypress interface and virtual browser
+1. Run CLI `npm run cy:open` to run scripts via Cypress interface and virtual browser
-b.
-Run CLI `npm run cy:run` to run scripts in the terminal
+2. Run CLI `npm run cy:run` to run scripts in the terminal